-Here are the common challenges most people face:
+Here are the common challenges many people face:

 - Discomfort giving someone feedback as if it were a judgement.
 Great feedback is 90% information and instruction.